WillB97/srcomp-live/README.md

 ```

 The configuration contains a number of sections.
+The `api_url` key is the URL of the API endpoint to access to get information about the current match.
+The `api_type` key is the type of API to use, currently only `srcomp` is supported.

+The devices section contains a list of devices that can be controlled by the system.
+Each device is given a name and an address to send OSC messages to.
+The name is used in the `actions` and `abort_actions` sections to specify which device to send the action to.

 The actions section contains a list of the actions that will be executed within the match.
 The keys available in each action are listed below.